DataDog/datadog-cloudformation-resources/README.md

   }
   ```

-4. After you have your resource configured, [create your AWS stack][3] that includes any of the activated Datadog resources.
+7. After you have your resource configured, [create your AWS stack][3] that includes any of the activated Datadog resources.

-For more information about the available commands and workflows, see the official [AWS documentation][4].
+For more information about available commands and workflows, see the official [AWS documentation][4].

 ## AWS Command Line Interface